mickelsamuel/gym/README.md

 ## Overview

 GymTrackPro is an all-in-one workout logger and social fitness hub.
-Sign up securely, set a personal goal, plan workouts, log progress, and connect with friends to see each other’s achievements.
+Sign up securely, set a personal goal, plan workouts, log progress, and connect with friends to see each other's achievements.
 The application uses local storage for offline use and synchronizes key data with Firebase Firestore in real time.

 ### Why GymTrackPro?